-and the dismantlement of the huge empire of espionage which sustained and responded to the governments which lay behind it, removed at least one of the major suggested reasons for upholding the ethos of secrecy in public administration in Western countries.
+So far as politics is concerned, the fall of the Berlin Wall and the dismantlement of the huge empire of espionage which sustained and responded to the governments which lay behind it, removed at least one of the major suggested reasons for upholding the ethos of secrecy in public administration in Western countries.
 It is true that there are new dangers.
 However at least the urgent peril of nuclear warfare seems to have receded.
 In more optimistic times it is appropriate to adopt a more open régime of access to public information.
 The old catch-cry about national security and national defence is much less convincing today than once it was.
-Behind that catch-cry lay many wrongs which could not be lawfully disclosed in Britain.51 instances where the use of the United States FOI Act requires the disclosure of data relevant to Britain which cannot be lawfully prized from British administrators.
-The examples are given in the publication of the newspaper for the Campaign for Freedom of Information, Secrets.
-52 They start with the illustration of British cruise liners crossing the Atlantic.
+Behind that catch-cry lay many wrongs which could not be lawfully disclosed in Britain.

+One particular difficulty of persisting with a régime of secrecy is that it tends to be undermined, and even made to look ridiculous, where the rest of the world adopts a régime of relative openness.
+Thus it is now possible to secure access to files in Moscow, and the Stasi files in Berlin to acquire information which is not accessible in the United Kingdom.
+There are many similar Instances where the use of the United States FOI Act requires the desclosure of data relevant to Britain which cannot be lawfully prized from British administrators.
+The examples are given in the publication of the newspaper for the Campaign for Freedom of information, Secrets.
+They start with the illustration of British cruise liners crossing the Atlantic.
 These are checked by health inspectors on both sides of the ocean.
 The British reports are secret.
-Yet the United States reports can be secured under FOI from authorities in that country.
+Yet the United States reports can be secured under FOI mom authorities in that country.
 There are very many similar illustrations.
-The point is that, at least where several jurisdictions are involved, each with different FOI standards, the régime with the most open standard in today's world tends to set the pace.
-Information, once haemorrhaged anywhere is difficult to return to its bottle.
+The point is that, at least where several purisdictions are involved, each with different FOI standards, the regime with the most open standard in today's world tends to set the pace information, once haemorrhaged anywhere is difficult to return to tits bottle.